While on your Barbados vacation, you can travel by island-hopping to many other Caribbean islands.

-Direct flights are available from Grantley Adams International Airport, Barbados to Antigua, Bahamas, Dominica, Grenada, Guyana, Jamaica, St. Lucia, St. Vincent, Tobago or Trinidad.
+Direct flights are available from Grantley Adams International Airport, Barbados, to Antigua, Bahamas, Dominica, Grenada, Guyana, Jamaica, St. Lucia, St. Vincent, Tobago, or Trinidad.

 You can also take a cruise from Barbados that would take in a few islands and then bring you back to Barbados.

 Dominica is one of the most tropically lush islands, with flora and fauna covering mountains from the base to the peak.
-It has waterfalls, rivers and is excellent for hiking.
+It has waterfalls and rivers and is excellent for hiking.
 It is also home to a boiling lake, the second largest in the world.
 Dominica is far from what you expect of a Caribbean destination and a lovely place.

-Grenada is known as the spice-isle of the Caribbean and has made a speedy recovery from the devastation caused by Hurricane Ivan in 2004 when most of the island was flattened.
+Grenada is known as the spice isle of the Caribbean and has made a speedy recovery from the devastation caused by Hurricane Ivan in 2004, when most of the island was flattened.
 Therefore you can expect the usual warmth of the Caribbean people and recently rebuilt hotels and accommodation.

 St. Lucia is another one of the Caribbean’s lush islands, with a mountain range running right through the middle of the island.
-Here you will also find two volcanic peaks, one of which you can drive through and take a dip in the Sulphur springs.
+Here you will also find two volcanic peaks, one of which you can drive through and dip in the Sulphur springs.

 St. Vincent and the Grenadines are a popular destination as an island hop from Barbados.
-St. Vincent itself is rich in culture and history with plenty to see and do with tropical gardens and historic churches.
+St. Vincent is rich in culture and history, with plenty to see and do with tropical gardens and historic churches.
 The islands of the Grenadines are Bequia, Mustique, Canouan, Mayreau, Tobago Cays, Palm Island, Petit St. Vincent, and Union Island.
 All of which provide excellent conditions for sailing.